HTTP Header Security Analysis

 Cookies with HTTP Only Flag set: 88442

-HTTPOnly is not actually a HTTP Header, but a property of the Set-Cookie header.
-It indicates to the browser that this cookie should only be accessed over HTTP and not from client side scripts.
-This is a mitigation against XSS Attacks where the evil client side javascript would attempt to steal a session cookie.
+HTTPOnly is not a HTTP Header, but a property of the Set-Cookie header.
+It indicates to the browser this cookie should only be accessed over HTTP and not from client side scripts.
+This is mitigation against XSS Attacks, where the evil client-side javascript would attempt to steal a session cookie.

 The browser must support the HTTPOnly flag for this mitigation to be effective.